 The digital marketing industry is booming.
 This is great news for anyone thinking of getting into digital marketing, as there are plenty of jobs available, at entry-level and beyond.

-What’s more, you don’t necessarily need a bachelor’s degree to become a digital marketer, and jobs in the field tend to offer a lot of flexibility, including remote or hybrid options.
+What’s more, you don’t need a bachelor’s degree to become a digital marketer, and jobs in the field tend to offer a lot of flexibility, including remote or hybrid options.

 Under the digital marketing umbrella, there are dozens of niches to choose from depending on your interests.
 A few of the most popular ones are SEO (search engine optimization), content marketing, paid search marketing, social media marketing, and digital analytics.
-The average starting salaries in these fields range from roughly $50–65k.

 If you think digital marketing may be the right path for your career move, Climb Hire offers a fully remote, free training program in paid search marketing.